"The Prophet exists to sell itself, you silly girl."

 -- Rita Skeeter to Hermione, who had questioned the Daily Prophet's purpose (OP25)

-The newspaper of the Wizarding World is called The Daily Prophet.
+The Daily Prophet is the newspaper of the Wizarding World.
 It has been in existence since at least 1883, since Quidditch Through the Ages cites its coverage of Quidditch from that time (QA6).
 The current editor is Barnabas Cuffe (HBP4).
 It has offices in Diagon Alley (DP, Pm) and publishes an edition every morning.
 Evening editions are also printed, and these can apparently be delivered very quickly after an important story breaks.
 A witch or wizard anywhere in Britain can have a copy in hand within a short time of publication.
 For example, when Ron and Harry were spotted by Muggles flying the Anglia, Snape had a copy of the Prophet in his hand telling about it very shortly after they arrived (CS5).
 One of the Muggles who spotted them was in Peebles, which is relatively close to Hogwarts, so the story couldn’t have been more than an hour old at that point.
 Alternatively, the text of a copy of the Prophet delivered in the morning might change as the day wears on with the latest news using something similar to the Protean Charm which Hermione used on the fake Galleons.

 Typically, the Prophet is delivered each morning by owl post (PS5, GF28, OP1, OP12, HBP11).
 A subscription can be paid for in advance or the recipient can pay for the newspaper when it arrives by putting the coins in a small pouch on the leg of the post owl who delivers it.
 The cost per issue was five Knuts the summer before Harry’s first year (PS5) but appears to have risen to seven Knuts later on (DP1).